PennyLaneAI/pennylane/doc/code/qml_pulse.rst

         H = f1 * qml.PauliY(0)

-Now we can execute the evolution of this Hamiltonian in a QNode:
+Now we can execute the evolution of this Hamiltonian in a QNode and compute its gradient:

 .. code-block:: python